Meet our Turkeys

 FFAS’ shelter animals are in need of loving “parents” to sponsor their monthly feed, shelter, and veterinary care costs.
 Our Sanctuary animals are available for sponsorship through our Sponsor a Farm Animal Program.
 By participating in this program, you help provide the necessary support to care for a rescued farm animal and defend all farm animals against cruelty.

-Burke and Stella, and all of us at FFAS, thank you.
+Burke, Stella, Zelda and all of us at FFAS, thank you.

 The Life of a Turkey…

 • Three hundred million turkeys are killed in the U.S. each year, 46 million for Thanksgiving alone.

 • Baby turkeys are hatched in large incubators and will never meet their mothers.